The changing landscape of corporate innovation

 Get into the academic world

 Want to identify the next business leader of tomorrow?
 He might be still studying at the library.
-So, while he is still studying for his exams, a corporate accelerator can partner up with a world-renowned business school, sponsor a number of scholarships to prospective students and offer its experience in entrepreneurship and business development and strategy by providing a few lectures during the academic year.
+So, while he is still studying for his exams or is busy writing his academic term paper, a corporate accelerator can partner up with a world-renowned business school, sponsor a number of scholarships to prospective students and offer its experience in entrepreneurship and business development and strategy by providing a few lectures during the academic year.
 Who knows?
 You might even inspire him to drop out and start a business immediately.

 Sponsor a big event